krisrs1128/talks/2024/20240723/script.md

 1. Topic models were introduced in the late 90s/early 2000s independently within the text and population genetics communities.
 2. This might sound surprising at first, but there's actually a very natural analogy.
 You can do this for any omics, but for the microbiome,
-	* Samples are like documents
+	* Individuals are like documents
-	* Species are like terms.
+	* Loci are like terms.
-	* Each person's microbiome is a distribution over species in the same way that a document is a distribution over words.
+	* If you can summarize a document as a draw from distribution over word counts, then you can imagine an individual as a draw from a distribution over genotypes.
-? (document -\> person, term -\> alleles, topic -\> population, corpus -\> metapopulation)
 ----
 **Example 1: GTEX**
 1. How does this look like in practice?